Yeshey/RecursiveVideoTranscoder/README.md

 If there is any output, the script will error and halt on those videos, you should check if those videos are playable and if they are please file an issue.

 # Know Issues:
+- if the new file name it is converting to exists it will panic and might delete the existing file
 - Trips out and stops if there is a folder that ends in one of the extensions
 - Doesn't have option to diminuish bit-rate or resolution.
 - Some players might have trouble with the way it's encoded.